Alif Alif Atoll: Geography

 The North Ari Atoll administrative division consists of the northern part of the geographic or natural atoll Ari Atoll (described as Northern Ari Atoll in this context to differentiate from the official name of the administrative division), Rasdhukuramathi Atoll and Thoddoo Island.
-The atolls consists of Inhabited Islands and Uninhabited Island, a definition which includes resort islands, airport islands and industrial islands.
+The atolls consist of Inhabited Islands and Uninhabited Island, a definition which includes resort islands, airport islands and industrial islands.

 Inhabited islands

-Maalhos: Maalhos is geographically the westernmost island of the Atoll and the second-most westerly inhabited island of the Maldives after Maamakunudhoo.
+Maalhos: Maalhos is geographically the westernmost island of the atoll and the second-most westerly inhabited island of the Maldives after Maamakunudhoo.
 Vajrayana Buddhist remains have been found on this island.

 Rasdhoo: Rasdhoo is the capital island of the North Ari Atoll administrative division.
 It has ferry connections with Malé as well as the other inhabited islands of the atoll.
 The island has several guesthouses catering to tourists visiting inhabited islands rather than resort islands.

 Resort islands

 Resort islands are classified as Uninhabited Islands which have been converted to become resorts.
 The following are the resort islands, with the official name of the resort.

-Veligandu: Veligandu covers 22 acre and it is 600 metres long.
-It is a holiday resort with 91 rooms and an excellent snorkelling reef.
+Veligandu: Veligandu covers 22 acre and is 600 metres long.
+It is a holiday resort with 91 rooms and a snorkelling reef.
 A large number of workers at the resort come from Sri Lanka and India.
 The island is linked to Male by seaplane services.